sanghack81/sanghack81.github.io/index.md

 ## News
+- (Nov 2024) Our paper on IV representation learning won a **Best Paper Award** at 2024 Fall Conference of Korean AI Association
 - (Oct 2024) Two NeurIPS workshop papers are accepted.
 - (Sep 2024) A paper on a graphical criterion for sequential adjustment is accepted at **NeurIPS**!
 - (Aug 2024) Congratulations, **Hyeonji**, on receiving NRF's **Research Scholarship** for Master students!